TheaVanherst/TheaVanherst/README.md

 - 💻 I’m currently working as a Digital Media Manager / Designer.
 - 🖍 Currently using Vanh.art as a testing landscape for a future work project.
-- 🧮 I’m also "learning" Svelete.
-[I'm really new]
 - ✉ Feel free to contact me with Discord; TheaVanherst#1953

 ## Current Projects: